UCSBCarpentry/2020-11-09-OpenRefine-online/_episodes/07-introduction-to-transformations.md

 ### Common transformations
 OpenRefine features several functions for performing commonly needed transformations to your data.
 Many of these transformations are intended for data cleaning purposes and can also be done by using regular expressions.
 Some transformations are used regularly and are accessible directly through menu options, without having to type them directly.
 To locate these transformations:

-1) Go to the column you would like to make edits to and click the arrow button on the column header.
+1. Go to the column you would like to make edits to and click the arrow button on the column header
-2) Select the “Edit cells” and then “Common transforms” options.
+2. Select the “Edit cells” and then “Common transforms” options

 Examples of some of these common transformations are given in the table below: